istio/community/steering/CHARTER.md

 If at any point all the Steering Committee members have voted or abstained, voting shall close.
 1. An affirmative vote of at least 60% of the Seats shall be the decision of the Steering Committee.
-However, any changes to the Steering Committee charter Charter shall require an affirmative vote of at least 80% of the Seats.
+However, any changes to the Steering Committee Charter shall require an affirmative vote of at least 80% of the Seats.